MetPX/sarracenia/c/README.rst

   - was looking at how to do partitioned (partflg='p') files, wrote footnote #1.

   - result is that the cache is probably required before doing partition support. so thinking about doing the cache.
+DONE!

   - when sleep > 0, cpost now walks trees by keeping track of the start mtime of the last pass. algorithm based on *mtime* > start of previous pass... that's not necessarily good.